yarafe/Test/FAZ/ha/README.md

 ### VRRP managed identity

 In case of automatic HA failover / VRRP the secondary FortiManger will become primary and start communication with Microsoft Azure to migrate the VIP (public or private IP address).
 For the communication, credentials are needed using a managed identity.
 During the deployment the system assigned managed identity is enabled on each FortiManger.
-It is required after deployment to provide give the FortiAnalyzer systems access to the resource group containing it's resources in Azure.
+It is required after deployment to provide the FortiAnalyzer systems access to the resource group containing it's resources in Azure.
 This access can be using the Network Contributor role or a custom role.
 The following resources are updated:

 - FortiGate-VM network interfaces
 - Network security group attached to the FortiAnalyzer network interface nic1